 The Advisory Board for FSU-COACH is comprised of coaches and sports professionals with extensive knowledge and experience in sports and coaching.
 The Board provides regular support and insight into current coaching methods, challenges, and guides the future direction of the Center.
 If you are interested in serving on the Advisory Board, please contact the Director, Tim Baghurst.

 Shaun Caven is the Para Canoe Sprint Head Coach for Paddle Australia.
-He works with current Paralympic Champion Curt McGrath and Paralympic medalists AJ Reynolds and Susan Seipel.
+His team won three gold and two bronze medals at the 2023 World Championships.
 At the 2019 World Championships, his team qualified four athletes to Tokyo 2020 to compete in six events, winning two gold, one silver, and one bronze medal.
 Originally from Scotland, Shaun’s previous coaching experience includes working with the Scotland Team ('97-'01), Great Britain Junior Team ('01-'05), and Great Britain National Team as Head Coach ('05-'08).
 He then moved to Oklahoma City, where he established a USOPC National High-Performance Center.
 He was named USA Team Leader/Head Coach at the 2012 Olympics and USA Head Coach at the 2016 Paralympic Games.
-He was recently named the 2019 Paddle Australia Coach of the Year.
+In 2020, Shaun was awarded the Paddle Australia Coach of the Year.

 Kacy King, Ph.D. serves as the Senior Associate Athletics Director and Executive Director of the Student-Athlete Support Services Office at The Ohio State University.
 Prior to joining Ohio State, King worked at Florida State University, where she served as Assistant Dean of Undergraduate Studies and Associate Athletics Director.
 She joined the staff at FSU in 2011 serving in many roles during her 10 years at the institution.
 King also worked as Academic Coordinator for the football and volleyball programs at Duke University (2007-2011).